saezlab/.github/profile/README.md

 ### Functional omics tutorial

-We have a [comprehensive tutorial][19] for a typical functional omics workflow.
+We have a [comprehensive tutorial][19] presenting a typical functional omics workflow.
 It uses footprint methods to infer transcription factor and pathway activities from transcriptomics data, and uses causal reasoning to infer the upstream pathways based on these activities.